 The creaminess of the avocado pairs perfectly with the crispy pan-seared salmon.
 You don’t have to be committed to the Whole30 diet to love this one!

-- Use a lid to keep the oil from flying out of the pan.
+- Use a splatter guard to keep the oil from flying out of the pan.

-- A well oiled cast iron pan will yield the best results.
+- A well oiled cast iron skillet will yield the best results.

 - Cook salmon filets skin side down until they are about 80% done.

-- Use tongs to maneuver the salmon filets, lifting each one a few times to keep from sticking.
+- Use silicone tongs to maneuver the salmon filets, lifting each one a few times to make sure it isn’t sticking.

 If you’re thinking about trying Whole30, my advice to you is to focus on all the delicious foods you CAN eat, like this delicious Pan Seared Salmon recipe, not the foods you can’t eat.
 You can read more about my Whole30 experience here.